Our vision: Working towards a day when Britain’s society is truly reflected in our creative industries

 A report by McKinsey in January 2018 found that companies in the top quartile for racial and ethnic diversity are 33 percent more likely to have financial returns above their respective national industry medians.

-Creative Access fills a gap in the current creative landscape by helping young people from black, Asian and other non-white minority ethnic (BAME) backgrounds, as well as those with a lower socioeconomic status (SES), to secure paid training opportunities in creative companies, and supporting them into full-time employment.
+Creative Access fills a gap in the current creative landscape by helping young people from black, Asian and other non-white minority ethnic (BAME) backgrounds, as well as those with a lower socioeconomic status (SES), to secure both jobs and paid training opportunities in creative companies.

-Our vision is that in the longer term, our interns will progress to management positions, and in turn bring in others from under-represented communities in alongside them.
+Our vision is that in the longer term, our candidates will progress to management positions, and in turn bring in others from under-represented communities in alongside them.

 What we do

-Creative Access is the only organisation in the UK dedicated to recruiting BAME talent in the creative industries.
+Creative Access is the only organisation in the UK dedicated to recruiting BAME talent and those from lower SES backgrounds in the creative industries.

 We help young people, from under-represented communities throughout the UK, to access creative careers.
 Working with UK’s most successful creative firms, we provide a range of services to help bring in diverse talent to organisations; we facilitate paid 3 to 12 month-long internships; provide employer training and host an opportunities board for organisations to list their roles.